Read Philosophical Gradients with voice, context, and method in the same frame.

 6. Step 5: Review and Revise: Review the lists to ensure completeness and accuracy.

-The anchors here are Gradients of Philosophical Thought, Metaphysical Gradients, and Epistemological Gradients.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep Gradients of Philosophical Thought, Metaphysical Gradients, and Epistemological Gradients in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 1. Which distinction inside Philosophical Gradients is easiest to miss when the topic is explained too quickly?